inet-framework/inet-tutorials/wireless/doc/index.rst

 In this tutorial, we show you how to build wireless simulations in the INET Framework.
 The tutorial contains a series of simulation models numbered from 1 through 14.
-The models are of increasing complexity -- they start from the basics and in each step, they introduce new INET features and concepts related to wireless communication networks.
+The models are of increasing complexity -- they start from the basics, and in each step, they introduce new INET features and concepts related to wireless communication networks.

 In the tutorial, each step is a separate configuration in the same omnetpp.ini file.
-Steps build on each other, they extend the configuration of the previous step by adding a few new lines.
+Steps build on each other; they extend the configuration of the previous step by adding a few new lines.
 Consecutive steps mostly share the same network, defined in NED.